mathworks/climate-examples-commodity-volatility/README.md

 The examples are provided in a MATLAB project.
 1. Double-click on the project archive (the .mlproj file) to extract the project.
 2. The example files are the live scripts within the project.
 3. The examples rely on external commodity data provided by the World Bank.
-See the instructions in the example file S01_DataProcessing.mlx for downloading this data.
+The example file `S01_DataProcessing.mlx` downloads this data, and requires an internet connection.

 ### [MathWorks&reg;](https://www.mathworks.com) Product Requirements